MileHacker Logo

 Climate Patterns Throughout the Year

 Spring (March-May): The typical temperature range is from 18-28°C (64-82°F).
-This season sees high humidity and frequent rainfall, especially in May.
+This season sees high humidity and frequent rainfall, especially during The month of may.
 The landscape becomes green and flourishing.

 Summer (June-September): This is Zhaoqing's hottest and wettest period.
 Temperatures often rise above 30°C (86°F), with very high humidity and heavy rainfall.
 It marks the peak monsoon season.